-Term or Convention Meaning Examples Hot keys • When hot keys are shown, a plus (+) appears between two keys that must be pressed at the same time, and a space appears between two keys that must be pressed sequentially. • Ctrl+k p entered while the user is connected to a KVM port brings up an IPDU power management screen.
-Ctrl and k must be pressed at the same time followed by p. • Ctrl+Shift+i entered while the user is connected to a serial port brings up the IPMI power management utility.
+Term or Convention Meaning Examples Hot keys • When hot keys are shown, a plus (+) appears between two keys that must be pressed at the same time, and a space appears between two keys that must be pressed sequentially.
+Ctrl+k p entered while the user is connected to a KVM port brings up an IPDU power management screen.
+Ctrl and k must be pressed at the same time followed by p.
+Ctrl+Shift+i entered while the user is connected to a serial port brings up the IPMI power management utility.
 The Ctrl key and the Shift and i keys must be pressed at the same time.
+Navigation shortcuts Shortcuts use the "greater than" symbol (>) to indicate how to navigate to Web Manager forms.
+Go to Configuration>KVM> General >IP Users in Expert mode.